luisgizirian/augmented-driving/README.md

 To test our hypothesis, we'll pick this challenge, that's a step on a much bigger one: Augmented Driving.

 ### Augmented Driving
 The reason behind it, is to serve as a step for Autonomous Driving.
 Closing the trust gap that blocks us from delegating a life or death task to a machine.
-By using Augmentation to show what the computer sees, considers, but leaving the human in the loop, to make decisions with the inforation and hints that the computer provides in real time.
+By using Augmentation to show what the computer sees, considers, but leaving the human in the loop, to make decisions with the information and hints that the computer provides in real time.

 Scenarios:
 * Traffic Sign recog